 The following students were awarded funding in Spring 2021.
 To hear more about the projects from the artists themselves, watch archived video of the Spring 2021 virtual showcase.

-Lauren Floyd (Percussion Performance ‘24) and her percussion trio, Lineage Percussion, have composed and commissioned Shadows of Lakeland, a vignette-style piece that musically delves into the rich history of Lakeland, the historic African American community of College Park, Maryland.
+Lauren Floyd (Percussion Performance ‘24) and her percussion trio, Lineage Percussion, composed and commissioned Shadows of Lakeland, a vignette-style piece that musically delves into the rich history of Lakeland, the historic African American community of College Park, Maryland.

-Chisom Ojukwu (Public Health Science ‘21) is creating “Identity and the Arts Summer Program”, a summer-long virtual art tutoring session for BIPOC youth.
+Chisom Ojukwu (Public Health Science ‘21) created “Identity and the Arts Summer Program”, a summer-long virtual art tutoring session for BIPOC youth.
 Her goal is to connect one-on-one with young students and inspire them to explore the concept of identity through the endless possibilities of the visual arts.
 Registration for the program will open on May 17, 2021; more information is available on Chisom’s website.